 Shelby M.C.
 Davis

-The Davis-UWC Dare to Dream Programme was launched in early 2018 through a pledge by Shelby Davis of over USD $100 million towards the UWC movement’s scholarship fund.
-From 2018 onwards, the donation will provide funding for 100 additional scholarships per year for students selected through UWC national committees to attend one of the 18 UWC schools worldwide for their final two years of secondary education.
+The Davis-UWC Dare to Dream Program was launched in early 2018 through a pledge by Shelby Davis of over USD 100 million towards the UWC movement’s scholarship fund.
+For three years, from 2018 to 2020, the donation has provided funding for 100 additional scholarships per year for students selected through UWC national committees to attend one of the 18 UWC schools worldwide for their final two years of secondary education.